Diagnostics for Conditional Density Models and Bayesian Inference Algorithms: Existing Diagnostics are Insensitive to Covariate Transformations

 {\em If} the conditional density model $\widehat f(y|\x)$ is globally consistent, then the \PIT\ values are uniformly distributed.
 More precisely, if $H_0$ (Equation \ref{eq:global_null}) is true, then the random variables $\PIT(Y_1; \X_1),\ldots,\PIT(Y_n; \X_n) \stackrel{i.i.d.}{\sim} \textrm{Unif}(0,1)$.
 This result is often used to test goodness-of-fit of conditional density models in practice \citep{cook2006validating, bordoloi2010photoz, tanaka2018photoz}.

 Our first point is that unfortunately, such random variables can be uniformly distributed even if global consistency does not hold.
-This is shown in the following theorem. \begin{thm}[\textbf{Insensitivity to covariate transformations}] Suppose there exists a function $g:\mathcal{X} \longrightarrow \mathcal{Z}$ that satisfies
+This is shown in the following theorem. \begin{thm}[\textbf{Insensitivity to Covariate Transformations}] Suppose there exists a function $g:\mathcal{X} \longrightarrow \mathcal{Z}$, where $\mathcal{Z} \subseteq \mathbb{R}^k$ for some $k$, that satisfies